kevinrue/hancock/README.md

 # Prerequisites

 The [_hancock_](https://github.com/kevinrue/hancock) package supports classes of gene sets defined in multiple packages.
-However, it uses classes defined in the `unisets` to return newly learned signatures with accompanying metadata.
+However, it uses classes defined in the [_unisets_](https://github.com/kevinrue/unisets) package to return newly learned signatures with accompanying metadata.
 This dependency may be installed as follows:

 ```